bioinformatics-sannio/ncrna-deep/README.rst

 Prerequisites
 -------------

-To run the experiments a working python environment with the following library installed:
+To run the experiments a working Python environment with the following libraries is necessary:

 -  tensorflow
 -  sklearn